 The tropical coasts of Mexico have become a wildly popular backyard playground for us here stateside over the past couple of decades.
-That couldn’t have been clearer than when during the pandemic so many ditched the restless inertia for an easy-access outdoor escape.
+That couldn’t have been clearer than when, during the pandemic, so many ditched the restless inertia for an easy-access outdoor escape.

 With my mind set on a bit of spa-time wellness, some local culture, and a side of tequila, I threw my straw hat in the ring, too.
 I plucked my cousin, Liz, from her doldrums and headed west for some Los Cabos decompression.